Muhd-Shahid/Breast-Cancer-Prediction-app-using-Flask-Python/README.md

 # Breast-Cancer-Prediction-app-using-Flask-Python
 #### Building Machine Learning Model to predict whether the cancer is benign or malignant on Breast Cancer Wisconsin Data Set.
 ### Define Problem Statement
-#### Our main objective is to build an app to classify whether the breast cancer is benign or malignant.
+#### Our main objective is to build an app using Flask APIs and deploy on Heroku to classify whether the breast cancer is benign or malignant.

 Access the folder for the complete project with this link